- Contact Us

 As a student, if you have been accused of academic misconduct you have a right to due process.
 If you feel like you have been wrongly accused, read through the process below which outlines the steps you will need to take in order to contest an allegation of academic misconduct.

 When an instructor suspects that a violation of academic misconduct has occurred, which could mean anything from cheating on an exam to plagiarism, to unauthorised collaboration on an assignment, they are encouraged (although not required) to first speak with the student to discuss what they believe occurred.
 The instructor can also impose a grade penalty.
 This could range from a reduced grade on an assignment or exam to failing the course.
 Instructors who impose grade penalties are required to submit an Academic Dishonesty Report (ADR).
-This report remains on file with the Office of the Dean of Students, and a copy is sent to the Office of the Dean in your respective college.
+This report remains on file with the Office of Student Support and Accountability, and a copy is sent to the Office of the Dean in your respective college.
 You will also receive a confidential message informing you that an ADR has been submitted.
 If an instructor or the Dean of your college believe that more severe sanctions are required, they can request a hearing with the University Academic Integrity Hearing Board.

 If you believe that you have been wrongly accused of academic misconduct, please see the steps below.

 Step 1: Try to understand what you have been accused of.
 MSU has various policies that govern how academic misconduct including the Spartan Code of Honor, the Integrity of Scholarship and Grades Policy, and the Protection of Scholarship and Grades section of the General Student Regulations.
 Taken together, these outline policies that constitute what is broadly called academic misconduct.
 Remember that ignorance of these rules is not a defense for your actions.